-Xcel Energy supplies electricity and natural gas to power homes and businesses, as well as transportation.
+Xcel Energy supplies electricity and natural gas to power homes and businesses, as well as for transportation.
 Today some of our customers are looking for alternatives to gasoline to fuel their driving needs.
 Natural gas vehicles are a clean, affordable option that can meet nearly every kind of passenger and commercial transportation need.

 There are two types of natural gas vehicles (NGVs);

 Dedicated NGVs operate only on natural gas.
 Dedicated NGVs generally demonstrate better performance and have lower emissions compared to bi-fuel vehicles because their engines are optimized to run on natural gas alone.
 Dedicated NGVs are not required to carry two different types of fuel—which means they don’t sacrifice cargo space or carry additional weight.

 Bi-fuel NGVs can run on either natural gas or conventional fuel (gasoline or diesel).
 Bi-fuel vehicles give the driver the advantage of being able to fuel up at a natural gas station or a traditional gas station.